Dustin Diamond on Leaving Screech Behind and That Infamous Sex Tape

 Courtesy of Dustin Diamond

 Celebrity comes naturally to some.
-People like Kim Kardashian and Paris Hilton used their unearned fame to launch careers in fashion, media, and other entrepreneurial endeavors, but their initial celebrity was mere happenstance: they were born both pretty and pretty rich.
+People like Kim Kardashian and Paris Hilton used their unearned fame to launch careers in fashion, media, and other entrepreneurial endeavors, but their initial celebrity was mere happenstance: They were born pretty and rich.

 But others have to work at fame.
-They know the cost, the effort to reach the apex, even if the ascent takes place at an early age.
+They know the cost, the effort to reach the apex, even if the ascent happens at an early age.

-Today, at 40 years old, the public is more likely to refer to him by his fictional counterpart than by his birthname.
+Today, at 40 years old, he is likelier to be referred to by his fictional moniker than by his birth name.
 But surprisingly, Diamond has yet to grow weary of being called Screech.

 Upcoming Events